 3. Moving on, see the Password protection on wakeup section.
 Choose the option Don’t require a password.

-I hope you enjoyed the tip!
+I hope you find the tip useful!

 Now read: